osrf/gazebo_tutorials/install/tutorial_4-0.md

 4. Run the following commands:

         brew tap osrf/simulation
-        brew install gazebo3
+        brew install gazebo4
         gazebo

 ## Optional dependencies ##
 The gazebo formula has two optional dependencies: the [Bullet](https://code.google.com/p/bullet/) and [Simbody](https://github.com/simbody/simbody) physics engines.
 To install with these physics engines:

-        brew install gazebo3 --with-bullet --with-simbody
+        brew install gazebo4 --with-bullet --with-simbody

 ## Versions ##
 The formula currently installs version 3.0 of gazebo.
 Version 1.9 can be installed using the gazebo formula, or gazebo 2.2 using gazebo2.
 To install the latest version of gazebo's default branch:

-        brew install gazebo3 --HEAD
+        brew install gazebo4 --HEAD

 # Gazebo in different deb packages

 Gazebo ships different Ubuntu debian packages following the [official packaging guidelines](https://www.debian.org/doc/manuals/maint-guide/).
 This changes brings an option about how to install gazebo:

  * Use Gazebo as an application: for the users that just run Gazebo simulator with the provided plugins and models and do not plan on developing on top of gazebo its own custom software.
 To use Gazebo 4.0, please install the package called ***gazebo4***.
  * Use Gazebo to develop software using Gazebo libraries: for users that develop plugins or any other kind of software that needs Gazebo headers and libraries.
-In this case, together with gazebo4 package, please install ***libgazebo-dev***.
+In this case, together with gazebo4 package, please install ***libgazebo4-dev***.

 # Gazebo multi physics engines support